rploeg/WorkshopMXchipwithAzureIoTCentral/README.md

 # Connect the MXchip to Azure IoT Central (Preview templates)

-In this short workshop (max 1 hour) you will learn howto connect a MXchip (AZ3166) to Azure IoT Central preview templates.
+In this short workshop (max 1 hour) you will learn howto connect a [MXchip (aka AZ3166)] (https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/) to Azure IoT Central preview templates.

 In this quickstart, you create the MXchip device template and add a real device to the system.
 An MXchip sensor device: